byteboard/editor-walkthrough-web/walkthrough.md

 &nbsp;

 *Other Tips:*
-* If you are unfamiliar with the command line [here are some key Linux commands](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands).
 * If you would like to change the editor's color theme, go to File > Settings > Change Color Theme.